Site History and Significance

-Ethnolinguistically distinct, the Bukharian Jews speak a Tajik dialect of Farsi, and maintain a long tradition of resilience through trade and crafts including textile dyeing and woodworking.
-The foremost example of this woodworking tradition is preserved through the Bukharian houses, themselves a living exceptional example of vernacular architecture within a medieval urban design of narrow streets and a system of mahallas, or neighborhoods.
-Beyond merely being a form of community expression, they illustrate a close relation with the environment since the use of earthen materials is an answer to the harsh desert climate.
-The traditional houses are located throughout the historic center of Bukhara, itself listed as a World Heritage property in 1993.
+Bukharian Jews maintain a long tradition of resilience through trade and crafts, including textile dyeing and woodworking.
+The foremost representation of this woodworking tradition is preserved in the Bukharian houses, exceptional living examples of vernacular architecture within a medieval urban design and a system of mahallas, or neighborhoods.
+Beyond being merely a form of community expression, the houses illustrate a close relation with the environment as the use of earthen materials is a response to the harsh desert climate.
+The traditional houses are located throughout the historic center of Bukhara, which was listed as a World Heritage property in 1993 by UNESCO.

-However, mass emigration of the Jewish community has led to disrepair of these houses.
-Only around 200 Bukharian Jews remain in the old mahalla, as the vast majority of Bukharian Jews left Bukhara for Israel and the United States following the dissolution of the Soviet Union in 1991, with the largest diaspora community settling in the neighborhood of Forest Hills, Queens in New York City.
-Due to this mass exodus, the traditional houses are now subject to alterations insensitive to their historical significance and are under threat of disappearance.
-The 2020 World Monuments Watch calls for documentation and valorization of the rich history of Jewish life in Bukhara with the aim of creating sustainable urban design standards for the adaptive reuse of the Bukharian houses.
+Only around 200 Bukharian Jews remain in the old mahalla.
+The vast majority left Bukhara for Israel and the United States following the dissolution of the Soviet Union in 1991.
+Due to this mass exodus, the traditional houses are now under threat of disappearance and are subject to alterations insensitive to their historical significance.
+The houses were included on the 2020 World Monuments Watch to encourage the documentation and creation of sustainable urban conservation standards for the adaptive reuse of the Bukharian Jewish Houses.